-In the Broker.properties config file shown above, the broker is configured to look for the application-description file named calc.xml in the examples/calc directory relative to the current directory from where the broker is executing.
+In the Broker properties config file show above, the broker is configured to look for the application-description file named calc.xml in the examples/calc directory relative to the current directory from where the broker is executing.
 The resource description option points to the resources.xml in the same directory in this case.

-[Note: The file names are case-sensitive or not depending on each operating system. \nix-es are case-sensitive.
+[Note: The file names are case-sensitive or not depending on each operating system. nix-es are case-sensitive.
 Win9x is not.
 Win NT/2000/XP preserves case, but ignores them when reading / accessing the files.
 It is advised, in general, to pay attention to the "case" of the name of these files always, and set the values accordingly.]

+The Broker.properties config file has two sections: One dealing with the Broker configuration.
+The other deals with the lo4j logger configuration which is used by the user for logging output.
 The Broker configuration file ignores the lines starting with a "#", and considers them as comments.
 Please note that the options are all specified in upper-case and the broker is particular about the case-sensitivity.

-The configuration options available are described in the tables shown in Figure 3.
+The configuration options available are described in the tables shown in Fig. 3.